-Choosing the best time to post during the holidays can take a bit more effort, but doesn’t have to be difficult.
-While you should aim to be present on high traffic days, you’ll want to carefully choose post times.
-For example, schedule a Thanksgiving Day post, but choose the morning instead of early evening when most families will be eating dinner and away from social media.
+Choosing the best time to post during the holidays can take a bit more effort, but it doesn’t have to be difficult.
+While you should aim to be present on high traffic days, you’ll want to consider post times.
+For example, a New Year’s Eve post should probably be shared in the morning instead of the evening when most people will be out and not necessarily checking Facebook.

 To a degree, the day and time you post to social media will impact the engagement that your content receives.
 The best time to post has changed over the years and it may vary for your particular audience.
 For example, you may notice your audience social surfing later because they don’t have to wake up early for work or that visits increase during the week because their weekends are booked with events.

 If you’re using a social media management tool to automate your posts, set your own posting schedule or use the tool’s auto-scheduling feature.
 The key is to make sure you’re covered during all peak traffic times.

 Pro Tip: Once you feel comfortable automating your social media, dig into your analytics to see if or how your audience’s habits change over the holidays and adjust your scheduling accordingly.

 Step 3: Post Regularly and Still Have a Life

 Choosing to automate your social media will absolutely save you time and effort over the holidays.
 Social media management systems like Buffer or Hootsuite can help you stay active while freeing up your time to focus on more important things.

 Buffer requires you to write posts and then it will automatically post to your queue as you schedule it.
 With Hootsuite, you can manually choose post times or use the auto-scheduling feature to allocate optimal times based on your audience.